mdechiaro/mkbootiso/README.md

 mkbootiso
 =========

 Program creates a boot ISO on per host basis with static IP assigments.
 This is useful for when PXE boot or DHCP is not an option, and you want to build a server in place.
-This program requires an extracted iso file that can be written too by the program.
+This program requires an extracted iso file that can be written by the program.

 Prep: